-If you’ve spent some time at French marches or grocery stores, you’ve surely seen a few chariots de course (also called pousette de marche), that serve in place of grocery bags.
-Not only are they easier on the environment but they are easier on your body especially when you have a bunch of groceries and a long way to walk.
-I used to think these grocery carts on wheels were only for the senior citizen crowd, but in Paris, they seem to be the chic way to transport your groceries from the market to your house.
+If you’ve spent some time at French markets or grocery stores, you’ve surely seen a few chariots de course (also called pousettes de marché), that let you put your groceries directly into your cart to wheel home.
+Not only are they easier on the environment, but they are easier on your body especially when you have a bunch of groceries and a long way to walk.
+I used to think these grocery carts on wheels were only for the senior citizen crowd, but in France and many other European countries, French shopping trolleys on wheels seem to be the chic way to transport your groceries from the market to your house.

 French shopping trolley: Lame or trendy?

 When I first arrived in France, I noticed these fun French shopping trolleys with wheels right away.
 These weren’t the norm back in the USA and if I did see someone with this type of shopping cart in New York City, the person was always about 80 years old.
 They aren’t something considered hip or cool in American shopping culture.

 But in France, especially in areas where people walk to the market or grocery store, trendy French shopping trolley models with wheel are commonplace and even expected.

 Sure, you can bring a basket or bag to shop, but when you buy a lot of items, it’s so much easier to wheel them home in a spacious 4-wheel shopping cart.
 The shopping cart wheels are really durable as well and go up curbs and can roll on gravel with no problem.

 So to truly immerse myself in French culture and make my shopping a little easier, I went for it bought a red Rolser shopping trolley this past weekend.
 Our new house is right next to the marché and close to the supermarket and I figured it was about time to ditch the grocery bags and look more French.
 But I can’t help but think these French shopping carts are for people who are 80+ years old.
 It’s not the case, though!

 Get my top French grocery store tips here >>